+recommendations and and the State Board of Superintendent of

+the State Board's Education Educator Effectiveness

+approval of OAM and Executive Director

 policies of TLE

-Full implementation of 2015-2016 school year, The State Department of See 70 O.S. § 6-101.10 The Assistant State Significant time will be
+Full implementation of 2013-2014 2015-2016 The State Department of See 70 O.S. § 6-101.10 The Assistant State Significant time will be

-the framework based on student Education in conjunction (Attachments 10 and 11) Superintendent of spent in training
+the framework school year , based on Education in conjunction (Attachments 10 , and 11 , Superintendent of spent in training

-academic growth data with all LEAs within the Educator Effectiveness, administrators and
+student academic growth with all school and 16) Educational administrators regarding

+data from 2014-2015 districtsLEAs within the SupportEducator the framework.
+Teachers

-from 2014-2015 State Executive Director of teachers.
+State Effectiveness, Executive and administrators must

+Director of TLE, spend time away from

-TLE, framework trainers,
+framework trainers, the classroom/school site

-software programmers,
+software programmers, for training and other

-and district staff
+and district staff professional

+development. and

+teachers.

-Ongoing evaluation of Annually TLE Commission See 70 O.S. § 6-101.17 Commission members, Data collection, data
+Ongoing evaluation of December 31st of each TLE Commission See 70 O.S. § 6-101.17 Commission members, Data collection, data

-the System (Attachments 10 and 11) The Assistant State analysis, fidelity of
+the S system year through (Attachments 10 , and 11 , The Assistant State analysis, fidelity of

-Superintendent of implementation, and use
+2016 Annually and 16) Superintendent of implementation, and use

-Educator Effectiveness, of data to assess and
+Educational of data to assess and

+SupportEducator increase educator

+Effectiveness, Executive effectiveness Gathering

-Executive Director of increase educator
+Director of TLE, meaningful data from the

-TLE, Assistant State effectiveness
+Assistant State student information

-Superintendent of
+Superintendent of system to make a well-

-Assessment and
+Assessment and informed determination

-Accountability, Regional
+Accountability, Regional as to the effectiveness of

-Accreditation Officers,
+II Accreditation Officers, the TLE

 and Executive Director

 of Student Information